Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 - **Resource Toolkit Enhancement**: Continuously update the resource toolkit with new materials that reflect participant needs and trends in emotional support, ensuring the toolkit remains relevant and effective.

-- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods based on current participant feedback and ongoing requirements.
+- **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and trends.

 - **Resource Toolkit Enhancement**: Updated and expanded the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods informed by the latest participant feedback and trends.
 - **Engagement Activities**: Introduce interactive activities to foster community spirit and enhance participation in future events.
 [Complete] **[In Progress]** [Complete]